player2342/Simple_Forms/README.md

 # Survey Template

-This project is intended to enable fast and beautiful HTML + CSS only deployement to a server without need for a full blown server.
+This project is intended to enable fast and beautiful HTML + CSS only deployment to a server without need for a full blown server.

 # Font Preferences
 Here are my preferred font combos: